awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 The AWSSupport\-TroubleshootRDP automation document allows the user to check or modify common settings on the target instance that can impact Remote Desktop Protocol \(RDP\) connections, such as the **RDP Port**, **Network Layer Authentication \(NLA\)**, and **Windows Firewall** profiles\.
 By default, the document reads and outputs the values of these settings\.

-The AWSSupport\-TroubleshootRDP automation document can be used only with instances that are enabled for use with AWS Systems Manager\.
-These instances also referred to as *managed instances*\.
-For more information, see [Setting Up AWS Systems Manager for Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/managed_instances.html) in the *AWS Systems Manager User Guide*\.
-Your instance must have the AWS Systems Manager SSM Agent installed and have an IAM role attached with permissions to Systems Manager\.
-You must change the default parameter values to modify the common RDP settings on the target instance\.
+The AWSSupport\-TroubleshootRDP automation document can be used with EC2 instances, on\-premises instances, and virtual machines \(VMs\) that are enabled for use with AWS Systems Manager \(managed instances\)\.
+In addition, it can also be used with EC2 instances for Windows Server that are *not* enabled for use with Systems Manager\.
+For information about enabling instances for use with AWS Systems Manager, see [AWS Systems Manager Managed Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/managed_instances.html) in the *AWS Systems Manager User Guide*\.

 **To troubleshoot using the AWSSupport\-TroubleshootRDP document**